xtmalliance/verification/flight_blender_e2e_integration/README.md

 # Importers

-This folder has scripts that demonstrate how different type of data can be imported into Flight Blender
+This folder has scripts that demonstrate how different type of data can be imported into Argon Server